-Molecular junctions generally consist of three main components: a molecular bridge metal electrodes, and terminal anchor groups that electronically couple the bridge to the electrodes3-6.
-Terminal anchors3-5 play a key role in controlling the electronic properties of single molecule junctions via molecular binding, electronic coupling, and junction stability.
+Molecular junctions generally consist of three main components: a molecular bridge, metal electrodes, and terminal anchor groups that electronically couple the bridge to the electrodes3-6.
+Terminal anchors3-5 play a key role in controlling the electronic properties of single molecule junctions via molecular binding, junction stability, and electronic coupling.
 One class of robust terminal anchors is characterized by dative bonding interactions with metal electrodes, including amine, thiol, pyridine, and methyl thiol groups.
-However, molecular junctions generally require two terminal anchor groups to form a closed circuit, which poses synthetic challenges that tend to restrict the chemical space in molecular junction design.
-From this view, new binding modalities that avoid the requirement of two terminal anchors could expand the chemical scope of the toolbox available for molecular electronics.
+However, molecular junctions generally require two terminal anchor groups to form a closed circuit, which poses synthetic challenges that tend to restrict the chemical space for molecular junction design.
+From this view, new binding modalities that avoid the requirement of two terminal anchors could expand the scope of the chemical toolbox available for molecular electronics.

 In addition to dative anchor groups, covalent anchors have been reported to yield stable and highly conductive molecular junctions.
 However, direct formation of Au-C covalent bonds in molecular junctions is challenging and typically requires cleavage or reaction of functional groups such as iodine, alkyne, or diazonium to generate Au-C bonds through in situ reactions.
-Recently, oriented external electric fields (OEEFs) have gained increasing attention for their ability to reorganize the electron distribution of molecules, stabilize charge-separated resonant forms, and trigger electrochemical reactions.
-This strategy can be used to facilitate the formation of direct Au-C covalent linkages, without the need for cleavage of functional groups, as a new binding mechanism for single molecule electronics.
-Nevertheless, the structural and electronic properties that promote the formation of Au-C contacts under OEEFs is not yet fully understood.
+Recently, oriented external electric fields have gained increasing attention for their ability to reorganize the electron distribution of molecules, stabilize charge-separated resonant forms, and promote non-redox reactions.
+This prior work suggests that it may be possible to form dynamic anchors in nanoscale junctions under external electric fields without the need for cleavage of functional groups, which could provide a new molecular junction binding mechanism for single molecule electronics.
+However, the structural and electronic properties that promote the formation of Au-C contacts under external electric fields are not yet fully understood.

 Singly anchored molecules lack a second terminal anchor group to complete a closed electronic circuit.
-Prior work has reported that electron transport in singly anchored molecules occurs by non-covalent interactions such as $\pi$ - $\pi$ stacking and Au- $\pi$ interactions.
-However, the unanchored terminus is exposed to strong electric fields due to the close proximity to the electrode surface in the junction, which could induce a dynamic second anchor via the formation of an Au-C bond.
+Prior work has reported that electron transport in singly anchored molecules occurs by non-covalent interactions such as $\pi-\pi$ stacking and Au- $\pi$ interactions.
+However, the unanchored terminus is exposed to a strong electric field due to the close proximity to the metal electrode, which could induce a dynamic second anchor via a redox reaction and subsequent formation of an Au-C bond.
 In addition, understanding the electron transport behavior in $\pi$ -conjugated molecules with one terminal anchor group could provide additional insights into non-covalent intermolecular interactions.
-Intermolecular charge transport in $\pi$ -stacked aromatic groups is critical to organic electronic coupling and the distance and orientation between neighboring $\pi$ -stacked molecules24-26.
-Although recent work has examined electron transport in singly anchored organic molecules, we lack a complete understanding of the potential for triggered or dynamic anchor formation for singly anchored molecules under OEEFs.
+Intermolecular charge transport in $\pi$ -stacked aromatic groups is critical to organic electronic coupling and the distance and orientation between neighboring $\pi$ -stacked molecules25-27.
+Although recent work has examined electron transport in singly anchored organic molecules, we lack a complete understanding of the potential for dynamic anchor formation for singly anchored molecules under external electric fields.